Origins of the Branch

 Any suggestions of places of interest worthy of a visit will be welcomed by the Social Secretary - please email me or send comments.

 Several members of the Branch have been responsible in the past for the transcribing of the 1881 Census.
 This has now been surname indexed by the LDS Church and is available on microfiche.
 A few have done a similar exercise with parts of the 1851 Census and this is being surname indexed and printed by the BMSGH.

 One of the Branch's projects was the transcription and indexing of the Wolstanton and Burslem Union Workhouse Records (Chell Workhouse) for the Reference Library in Hanley.
 These records are now printed by the branch and available in our library.

 The Branch has also transcribed the Burial Indexes for the Municipal Cemeteries under the control of the Stoke on Trent City Archives and the Burial Indexes for the Cheadle Town Council's graveyard to the rear of St Giles Parish Church in Cheadle Staffs.

 The latest project to be attempted is the transcribing of the Staffordshire Registrars for Births Marrriages and Deaths Indexes.
 These will be made available on the Web for people to search and request certificates from the relevant Superintendent Registrar.

 This is a very large project and the fruits of our labours can be found at the following address ... http://www.staffordshirebmd.org.uk

-While every care has been taken in the compilation of this information, The North Staffs Branch of the BMSGH will not be held responsible for any loss, damage or inconvenience caused as a result of any inaccuracy or error within these pages.
+While every care has been taken in the compilation of this information, The North Staffs Family History Group will not be held responsible for any loss, damage or inconvenience caused as a result of any inaccuracy or error within these pages.